open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 ### Authentication data

-In generic protocol, the Client signs a set of information, which expresses the proof of Recipient's identity, and Recipient's intent to download specific Capsule.
+In the generic protocol, the Client signs a set of information, which expresses the proof of Recipient's identity, and Recipient's intent to download specific Capsule.
 We can use the JWT standard (<https://www.rfc-editor.org/rfc/rfc7519.html>) for this.
 Client will sign the following set of JWT claims with their authentication means (Mobile-ID, Smart-ID), using the authentication key pair.

 ```json
 {